uboslinux/ubos-docs/sphinx/developers/manifest/roles.rst

      "after-accessories"
    ]

-This will cause the :term:`AppConfigurationItem` to be skipped on the first pass when installing :term:`AppConfigurationItems <AppConfigurationItem>`, and only process it on a second pass that occurs after the :term:`Accessories <Accessory>` have all been deployed.
+This will cause the :term:`AppConfigItem` to be skipped on the first pass when installing :term:`AppConfigItems <AppConfigItem>`, and only process it on a second pass that occurs after the :term:`Accessories <Accessory>` have all been deployed.

 No other values for ``phases`` are currently defined.